 Thirty-three // Sahara desert sunset

-The desert is an epic place to view sunrises and sunsets.
+The Sahara desert in Morocco is an epic place to view sunrises and sunsets.
 Like I mentioned earlier, the first night in camp will be a late arrival so you’ll miss the sunset obviously.
 BUT, drag yourself out of bed early in the morning and find the highest dune around camp and climb to the top to watch the sunrise.

 The guides at camp will let you know what time the sunrise is for whenever you visit.
 The same thing for the evening, you can find some different dunes, climb back up the same one, or sit in the loungers and watch the sunset.
 We had met a couple from Columbia who were on their honeymoon so we all sat around drinking wine and talking while the sun went down.